 VT UCF grant funds are not awarded as a single check -- they are released after the grant recipient submits an invoice.
 The funds awarded are available for payment according to Attachment B: Payment Provisions (page 5) of your grant agreement.

-For 2021 Ash Tree Management Grant recipients, funds are available on the following schedule: 33% payable upon grant execution (the grant agreement is signed) and submission of an invoice, 33% upon submittal of a mid-project progress report described in pargraph 4 of Attachment A, and the remaining amount upon receipt and approval of the final report describted in paragraph 2, not to exceed 33%.
+For 2021 Ash Tree Management Grant recipients, funds are available on the following schedule: 33% payable upon grant execution (the grant agreement is signed) and submission of an invoice, 33% upon submittal of a mid-project progress report described in pargraph 4 of Attachment A, and the remaining amount upon receipt and approval of the final report, not to exceed 33%.

 Should I read our grant agreement?
 How can I get a copy of our signed grant agreement?